 Escazú is historically where most ex-pats have lived because the climate is mild.
 Now, you will find a more urban town with shopping malls, banks and wining and dining is best there.
 The CIMA private hospital is in Escazu.

 Ciudad Colon is still very rural, but highway 27 to Caldera will eventually change that too.
-Ciudad Colon is only 15 minutes away from shopping but has its own grocery stores and other amenities.
+The town is only 15 minutes away from major shopping but has its own grocery stores and other amenities.

 The Cariari is a golfer’s paradise, is located between the airport and San Jose.
 A master-planned where you’ll find beautifully tree-lined streets and sidewalks where you can jog or walk your dogs.